MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/gpt-with-vision.md

 manager: nitinme
 ---

-# Use GPT-4 Turbo with Vision
+# Use vision-enabled chat models

-GPT-4 Turbo with Vision is a large multimodal model (LMM) developed by OpenAI that can analyze images and provide textual responses to questions about them.
-It incorporates both natural language processing and visual understanding.
+Vision-enabled chat models are large multimodal models (LMM) developed by OpenAI that can analyze images and provide textual responses to questions about them.
+They incorporate both natural language processing and visual understanding.
+The current vision-enabled models are GPT-4 Turbo with Vision, GPT-4o, and GPT-4o-mini.

-The GPT-4 Turbo with Vision model answers general questions about what's present in images.
+The vision-enabled models answer general questions about what's present in the images or videos you upload.

 > [!TIP]
-> To use GPT-4 Turbo with Vision, you call the Chat Completion API on a GPT-4 Turbo with Vision model that you have deployed.
-If you're not familiar with the Chat Completion API, see the [GPT-4 Turbo & GPT-4 how-to guide](/azure/ai-services/openai/how-to/chatgpt?tabs=python&pivots=programming-language-chat-completions).
+> To use vision-enabled models, you call the Chat Completion API on a supported model that you have deployed.
+If you're not familiar with the Chat Completion API, see the [Vision-enabled chat how-to guide](/azure/ai-services/openai/how-to/chatgpt?tabs=python&pivots=programming-language-chat-completions).

 ## GPT-4 Turbo model upgrade